 - Google Sheets

-If you’re a fresh graduate or making a dramatic career change, don’t worry if your relevant work history looks a bit “airy” at first.
-Think of school projects, internships, or even pro bono causes that exercised skills from your list.
+If you’re a graduate or making a dramatic career change, don’t worry if your relevant work history looks a bit “airy” at first.
+Think of school projects, internships, or even hobbies or interests that exercised skills from your list.

 Oh, and measure the impact you made with each experience point!
 This is especially critical for entry-level applicants who reference non-professional experiences: Show the numbers that prove you made a difference.